blessingofori-atta/web-academic/content/publication/stock-market-CAPM/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'MCMC traceplot and density'
+  caption: 'Residual vs Ck(n) for top decile benchmark'
   focal_point: Smart
-  placement: 1
+  #placement: 1
   preview_only: false

 # Associated Projects (optional).